Consume

 --verbose, -vShow detailed output.

 Trust boundary.
 APM forwards its authentication tokens (GITHUB_APM_PAT, GITLAB_APM_PAT) only when the marketplace host is classified as GitHub or GitLab family.
-For any other host — generic HTTPS, SSH, Azure DevOps, self-hosted — the marketplace is fetched via subprocess git through GitCache, and authentication falls through to the host’s APM PAT (e.g. ADO_APM_PAT for Azure DevOps) or your local git credential-manager.
+For any other git host — generic HTTPS, SSH, Azure DevOps, self-hosted — the marketplace is fetched via subprocess git through GitCache, and authentication falls through to the host’s local git credential helper and matching *_APM_PAT variables such as ADO_APM_PAT.
+Hosted marketplace.json URLs are public HTTPS only: APM sends no auth headers.
+Use a git-backed marketplace for private catalogs.
+When packages are installed from a hosted JSON URL, the lockfile records the source URL and fetched content digest.
 See getting-started/authentication.

 Azure DevOps.
 ADO-hosted marketplaces fetch marketplace.json via a sparse-cone git clone (not the ADO REST API), so authentication uses ADO_APM_PAT — identical to how apm install handles ADO-hosted package dependencies.
 See consumer/private-and-org-packages.